-In 2015 and 2016 training workshops were provided to college employees, designated fire evacuation marshals, faculty members and security officers focusing on active shooter and fire evacuation safety practices.
+In 2017 training workshops were provided to College employees, faculty members and Security Officers focusing on active shooter and fire safety practices.
 A handout of safety guidelines was provided at each session.

 An overview of safety and security procedures was provided to new employees at the start of fall and spring semesters.
 Information focused on fire and active shooter safety practices, emergency communication and notification systems, as well as general safety protocols.